An Appalachian Trail Tale

 A picnic bench sat nearby and the poop depository stood far enough not to remind you of its presence, an unmistakable bonus in shelter layout design.
 I told Coolie I hoped to hike with him again.
 Unlike it’d been with others, I meant it.
 He’d fit right in with TK, Goat, Backstreet, and me.
 Few persons wouldn’t.

 The few would include last night’s sleep saboteurs, the checklist-hikers.
-The vapid foursome never caught up today, leaving me to question their purported average daily mileage--and their start date--that much more.
+The vapid foursome never caught up today, leaving me to doubt their purported average daily mileage--and their start date--that much more.
 Liar, liar, hiking shorts on fire!
 Then again, I’d somehow manage a workmanlike thirty-one miles.
 Blue collar miles.
 Or ring-around-the-collar miles.
 (White collar workers work best with their brains; blue collar workers work best with their hands; we ring-around-the-collar types work best with our feet.)
 Thirty one miles is a full fifty kilometers in that nutty metric parlance.
-So I suspect I’ll be seeing them tomorrow.
+So I imagine I’ll see them tomorrow.
 I’ll have my earplugs, and my nunchucks, at the ready.

 My nightly billet is anything but boxed in.
 I’m in the extensive yard of She-Bear, a booger flick from the trail and a quarter mile shy of a seldom-used US Highway 522.
 She-Bear’s daughter, whose name I did not catch, and who’s away at university, hiked the AT last year.
 She wanted to repay some of the kindness she experienced during her hike, so she’s enlisted her mom!
 They’ve hung out a sign offering water, the use of electrical outlets, and the yard space.
 To a hiker, it is high-class accommodations, save for Ben, their big, black Labrador, who can’t help himself and keeps lunging for my loins.